vibhorkum/edb_foreignkeyconstraintmanager/cloneschema_remote/README.md

+# EnterpriseDB Clone Schema
-# Remote Schema Clone API
+## Remote Schema Clone

 This package provides functionality to deep copy a complete schema, including: tables, table data, indexes, functions, packages, procedures, sequences, data types, and all other objects from a schema on a specified remote server to a target schema on the local server.